What Is a Beneficiary

 You can name beneficiaries using the forms associated with your accounts or legal documents.
 For instance:

-• In a will, list names and what each should receive.
+In a will, list names and what each beneficiary should receive.

 A financial planner or estate attorney can help you complete and submit everything correctly.

-Life changes—so should your estate documents.
+Life changes, so beneficiaries in a will should change as well.
 You can update your designations at any time.

 Reasons to Revise: